3 Reasons Why Couples Really Fight

 This is because every couple is divergent and unique in its own way, and has its own set of rules and regulations.

-For some, an act might be less distressing while for the other, it could be a breaking point.
-From things as simple as a piece of bread to complex life situations; things couples fight about are literally countless and very specifically dependent on marriage to marriage.
+For some, an act might be less distressing, while for others, it could be a breaking point.
+From things as simple as a piece of bread to complex life situations, things couples fight about are literally countless and very specifically dependent on marriage to marriage.

-Thus, keeping this in mind, let’s enlist the most common reasons why couples really fight, and why couples argue over small things in general.
+Thus, keeping this in mind, let’s enlist the most common reasons why couples fight and why couples argue over small things in general.
 So what are the things that induce fighting in marriage?
 How to stop fighting in a relationship?

-Below are the 3 most common reasons that explain constant fighting in a relationship and couple arguing along with solutions that can be used to stop this constant arguing in a relationship.
+Below are the 5 most common reasons that explain constant fighting in a relationship and couples arguing along with solutions that can be used to stop this constant arguing in a relationship.

 1. Lack of communication